Sterling Hayden: Later career

+Family

+Hayden's first wife was actress Madeleine Carroll.

-Betty Ann de Noon, 1947–1958.
-They had four children, Christian, Dana, Gretchen and Matthew.
+In 1947 he Married Betty Ann de Noon, and they had four children.

-Catherine Devine McConnell, 1960–1986.
+Hayden was later married to Catherine Devine McConnell from 1960 until his death.
 They had two children, Andrew and David.

 Death

 Hayden died of prostate cancer in Sausalito in 1986, age 70.

 Military awards

 Hayden received the following awards during World War II:

 References in popular culture

-In 2011 the American singer-songwriter Tom Russell released the song "Sterling Hayden" on his album Mesabi.

-Hayden, under his nom de guerre Lieutenant John Hamilton, and his role as an OSS agent play a secondary part in the 2012 novel Death's Door: A Billy Boyle World War II mystery by author James R. Benn.
+Hayden, under his nom de guerre Lieutenant John Hamilton, and in his role as an OSS agent, appears as a secondary figure in James R. Benn's 2012 novel Death's Door, which was part of the Billy Boyle World War II Mystery series.
 Hayden/Hamilton assists in getting protagonist Billy Boyle through German-occupied Italy.

+In the 1975 film Three Days of the Condor, when John Houseman's CIA character, Mr. Wabash, is asked if he served in the OSS during World War II under Colonel Bill Donovan, Wabash replies, "I sailed the Adriatic with a movie star at the helm.
+It doesn't seem like much of a war now, but it was."
+He was referring to Sterling Hayden, who was attached to the OSS at the time.

+In the 2020 film Friend of the World, the General Gore character portrayed by Nick Young is juxtaposed with Hayden's General Jack D. Ripper character from Dr. Strangelove.